would you like to try big 7 again?

 big davie

-Fear & loathing in Allston:
+Fear & loathing in Allston

-Mr. Dave w/ Garrett's bike, c.
-Janvier 2002
+Mr. Dave w/ Garrett's bike, late Jan 2002

 Let me tell you about history, history is written from the point of view of the people who had to survive, outlast or win, and so by virtue of its own nature is false.
 Because if you think history really is only written by the victor or the survivor; it’s only half the story.
 It's not the perspective of the guys who died or disappeared, it’s the story of the people who lived and got to write it.
 So it’s at least only half the story.
 If you factor in human error which is 2%...
 Alright, then that means it’s at best 48 or 49% of the truth.
 Therefore, history is mostly a lie.